Katsevich-Lab/sceptre2-manuscript/README.md

 # Run the Nextflow pipelines

-The next step is to run a sequence of Nextflow pipelines to carry out the main analyses.
+The next step is to run a sequence of Nextflow pipelines to carry out the main analyses of the paper.
 These pipelines should be run one-by-one.
+Each of these pipelines takes as an argument a parameter file contained within the directory `/param_files`.
+The parameter file passed as an argument to each pipeline is indicated as a comment.

     # 9. Undercover analysis
+    # Figure 1: c-f
+    # Figure 2: c, e, f
+    # Figure 4: a-c
+    # Figure S1-S5
+    # parameter file: undercover/params_undercover_0523.groovy
     qsub ../pipeline_launch_scripts/undercover/grp_size_1_0523/grp_size_1.sh

     # 10. Positive control analysis
+    # Figure 4: d
     qsub ../pipeline_launch_scripts/positive_control/pc_0523/pc_analysis.sh

     # 11. MW resampling statistics analysis
+    # Figure 2: b
     qsub ../pipeline_launch_scripts/resampling_distributions/seurat_at_scale/seurat_at_scale.sh

     # 12. Unfiltered SCEPTRE positive control analysis
+    # Figure S9
     qsub ../pipeline_launch_scripts/positive_control/sceptre_unfiltered_pc_0523/pc_analysis.sh

 We carried out our analyses on an SGE cluster; thus, we submitted the